smussenden/20_fall_data_journalism/major_assignments/data_analysis_01/readme.md

 * Deliverable 4 (week 10 or week 11) - 20 percent
   * Giving a short, group presentation (about 5 minutes) on key points from your memo.
   * Leading the class in a screen-share walkthrough of your data notebook.
 The class will load a copy of your data notebook and work through it as you present.
-* Peer review - 10 percent
+* Peer review and teamwork - 10 percent
+  * Your teammates will be asked to anonymously review your level of effort and contribution to the project.
+No one will see these reviews but me.
+I will use these reviews, in concert with my own observations, as a guide in determining this portion of your grade.
+This is designed to make sure everyone on the team pulls their weight.

 ## Groups